FindMySchool LogoFindMySchool

 The school works with Lincolnshire Music Service to provide private instrumental lessons.
 As with most state schools, families should expect additional costs for items such as uniform, optional trips and visits, and peripatetic music tuition, and should ask for a clear outline during the admissions process so there are no surprises.

 Sir William Robertson Academy is an inclusive rural 11 to 18 school with a clear values framework, calm routines, and a curriculum designed to keep options open through Year 9.
-GCSE performance is broadly mid-pack in England on the FindMySchool measures, while sixth form outcomes are weaker, so post-16 fit deserves careful scrutiny.
+Current GCSE performance sits in the lower part of the national table on the FindMySchool measures, while sixth form outcomes are also weaker than stronger academic sixth-form benchmarks, so post-16 fit deserves careful scrutiny.
 Best suited to families who want a comprehensive school culture with explicit expectations, strong reading priorities, and a mix of academic, practical and enrichment pathways, including Duke of Edinburgh and a credible STEM club offer.

 The latest Ofsted inspection (15 to 16 October 2024, published 21 November 2024) concluded that the school had taken effective action to maintain the standards identified at the previous inspection.
 The report also confirmed that safeguarding arrangements are effective.

 It is a Good school with a recent ungraded inspection that confirmed standards were being maintained.
-GCSE outcomes sit broadly in line with the middle range in England on the FindMySchool measures, and behaviour and relationships are described as calm and respectful.
+GCSE outcomes sit in the lower part of the national table on the FindMySchool measures, while behaviour and relationships are described as calm and respectful.
 The key “fit” question is whether you want a school with breadth and inclusion as core themes, and whether the sixth form outcomes and course mix match your child’s plans.

 There are no tuition fees because this is a state school.
 Families should still budget for the usual extras, including uniform and optional trips, plus any private instrumental lessons if taken.